 - According to Forbes, 84 percent of CEOs are concerned about the quality of the data they’re basing their decisions on.

 - Gartner measures the average financial impact of poor data on businesses at $9.7 million per year.

 - MIT recently reported the cost of bad data can add up to an astonishing 15-25% of revenue.

 The thing is, while individual people have the luxury of trying on a New Year’s resolution and failing only to try again another year, organizations aren’t that lucky.
 In the nonprofit sector, resources are limited and every penny counts.
-The financial impact of bad information is terrible on its own but poor data can also lead to higher-risk.
+The financial impact of poor data hygiene is terrible on its own but poor data can also lead to higher risk.
 There aren’t always do-overs and new habits need to stick to make a difference.

 Embrace the New Year as an opportunity for a fresh start!
 Whether you’re looking for a total data makeover or the life-changing art of tidying up your database.
-Join Personify for New Year, Fresh Start: Clean Data for Big Results as we explore ways to kick off 2019 with optimized data designed to deliver the results your organization is looking including:
+Check out our webinar, New Year, Fresh Start: Clean Data for Big Results, as we explore ways to kick off the year with optimized data designed to deliver the results your organization is looking including: